erszcz/msc-thesis/dfly-multiboot.md

 ## Second stage: `boot2`

-`boot2` is aware of the possibility of multiple hard drives in the PC;
-it also understands the file system structures.
+`boot2` is aware of the possibility of multiple hard drives in the PC and it also understands file system structures.
-Its aim is to locate and run the `loader` -- the third stage of the bootloader which is responsible for loading the kernel.
+Its aim is to locate and run the `loader` -- the third stage of the bootloader, which is responsible for loading the kernel.
 `boot2` also switches the CPU to the aforementioned protected mode.
 The main characteristics of this mode are 32 bit memory addresses and a _flat memory model_[^ft:flatmem].